 The good news is, for the first time in hundreds of years, there’s a planetary lineup that history has shown creates a paradigm shift.
 A new beginning.
 Change for the better.
 The Age of Aquarius.
 Our reward for having withstood these past few years, the worst being 2020.

 Here’s to all of us who’ve used this difficult time for introspection.
-Who’ve mustered the courage to explore the dungeons, feel the deep feelings, the mental anguish, the grief.
+Who’s mustered the courage to explore the dungeons, feel the deep feelings, the mental anguish, the grief?
 For that’s where healing lays.
 And with healing comes strength and power.
 To use for yourself, and then standing in gratitude for the peace received, to pay forward to others in need.